mvaganov/CmdLineAsteroids/notes.md

 `voice`
 This is a tutorial series teaching how to build a real-time simulation in C#.
 It simulates basic physics and collision detection.
 I'll show how to do everything from an empty project, in the TTY Command Line Console.
 Including the graphics, math, and collision detection.
-I'll also offer in-context advice and best practices from my decades of experience as a professional game developer and computer science instructor.
+I'll offer in-context advice and best practices from my decades of experience as a professional game developer and computer science instructor.
+Also, I'll identify some of the Invisible Wizard Problems that define modern computer programming, and game development especially.

+TODO mark Invisible Wizard Problems (IWP):
+	top-down planning
+	refactoring
+	good naming
+	function separation

 `voice`
 The simulation is a space-shooter game inspired by Spacewar! from 1962, written for the command line console.